April 7th 2017

 Eat, Play, Heal

-Can you make a sandwich healthy and should you give up on the kale?
-Rosemary Ferguson shares her top ideas for a realistic kids' packed lunch
+Can you ever make a sandwich healthy and should you give up on the kale?
+Rosemary Ferguson shares her top ideas for a realistic healthy packed lunch for kids

 Let’s start with the good old sandwich.
 You can improve the quality and nutrition of a sandwich really easily by making some simple changes.
 First of course is the bread; white to brown being the most obvious, but if you are already there then what about trying a rye sourdough?
 They come in lovely bloomer-style loaves; the only downside is that the crusts can be a little bit tough, so maybe let them off their crusts to start with.